Learning covariate importance for matching in policy-relevant observational research: Introduction

+To address this gap, we propose a novel matching method that prioritizes critical covariates through a learned weighted quadratic score, while progressively accommodating less significant ones.
+By integrates expert-informed or data-driven variable ordering into the matching algorithm, this approach enables more interpretable, transparent, and policy-relevant comparisons.
+Furthermore, to account for the sparsely distributed nature of most real-world data applications in high-dimensional space, we focus on refining and adapting our proposed matching algorithm to effectively address one-to-one, also known as bigraph or bipartite graph, matching tasks.
+By bridging the divide between expert judgment and algorithmic matching, while carefully giving considerations to data characteristics in high-dimensional contexts, our method advances the methodological toolkit for evaluating complex public health interventions.

+In addition to resolving the aforementioned inadequacies in existing algorithms, this work also delves into a distinct challenge: the imbalance between labeled and unlabeled observations.
+This issue, frequently encountered in public health research, arises from the prohibitive cost of expert manual labeling and compels us to further introduce a self-taught learning extension.
+By exploiting information from both labeled and unlabeled groups in the semi-supervised dataset, we embedded the self-taught learning into the matching algorithm, reducing overfitting and mitigating over-reliance on minority-labeled samples in imbalanced public health datasets.

 The remainder of the paper is organized as follows.
-The proposed SCOTOMA and its properties are explained in detail in section \ref{Method}.
-Simulations are presented in section \ref{simulations} to evaluate SCOTOMA's matching performance and compare it with other existing methods, while its application to a county reopening dataset during Covid-19 are carried out in section \ref{realdata}.
-A miscellany discussions are left to section \ref{discussion}.
+We introduce the motivating example and its data strcture in section 2 and review the related methods in section 3.
+The proposed matching algorithm PAMA, its properties, and extensions, are explained in detail in section 4.
+Simulations are presented in section 5 to evaluate PAMA’s matching performance, while its application to a real-world public health dataset are carried out in section 6.
+Miscellaneous discussions are left to section 7.